Axway/platform-management-docs/content/en/docs/release_notes/platform_management_8.0.0_-_8.9.3_release_notes/08_02_02_relnotes.md

 ## New features

 * Added two settings to the user _Account Settings_ view.
-The "Inactivity Logout" setting lets users select how long to allow browser sessions to be inactive before signing the user out.
+The "Inactivity Sign-out" setting lets users select how long to allow browser sessions to be inactive before signing the user out.
 This default setting is 30 minutes.
 This behavior may also be disabled.
-The "Restore Page on next Login" setting lets users choose whether to be redirected to the page previously viewed once signed back in after being signed out due to inactivity.
-This setting is disabled by default (do not restore previous page on next login).
+The "Restore page on next sign-in" setting lets users choose whether to be redirected to the page previously viewed once signed back in after being signed out due to inactivity.
+This setting is disabled by default (do not restore previous page on next sign-in).

 ## Fixed issues